njwatkin/Project1_Revised_EVPerfandConsExp/README_Final.md

 </figcaption>
 </figure>

-The absolute total yearly cost to own for all internal combustion, hybrid and electric vehicle models being considered is plotted in Fig cost.
+The absolute total yearly cost to own for all internal combustion, hybrid and electric car models being is plotted in Fig cost.
 Each line color represents a different model car.
 In each case, the first year of ownership appears to be the most expensive.
-There are large variations in the cost for the first year due to the large range of car prices being considered.
+There are large variations in the cost for the first year due to the range of car prices being considered.
 After the first year, the fluctuations in the cost of ownership between each model vehicles decreases.

 <figure>
 <img src = "Presentation/Images/EVPerformance/cost_per_mile.png", alt = "cost_per_mile">